lethain/basic-notion-agent/README.md

 Create an AWS Lambda and then upload `packaged/agent.zip` or build your own version using:

-    make
+    make lambda-package

-Then upload it to your AWS Lambda.
+Then upload `agent.zip` to your AWS Lambda.

 Afterwards, ensure these environmental parameters are set in AWS: